This post contains affiliate links. Please see our disclosure policy.

 Homemade Worcestershire Sauce

-For MANY YEARS I’ve been asked by our CFC community for a GOOD homemade recipe for Worcestershire sauce – one that isn’t loaded with cane sugar or preservatives as most of the store-bought brands are.
+For MANY YEARS I’ve been asked by our CFC community for a GOOD homemade Worcestershire sauce recipe.
+One that isn’t loaded with cane sugar or preservatives as most of the store-bought brands are.

 I FINALLY feel that we’ve created a simple recipe that balances flavors perfectly while using only the highest quality real-food ingredients.